FAQ

 You should look at your options three months prior to your 65th birthday if you want to go on Medicare vs. your employer plan, if you are planning on retiring, or if you are already retired.
 It takes three to four weeks to get your Medicare card when you apply with the Social Security office for Medicare parts A and B. You cannot enroll in a MediGap, Advantage, or Part D plan until you have your Medicare parts A and B.

 They do not support anyone who has an employer connector service.
-(A connector is an employer-provided insurance firm to help their employees and retirees enroll in Medicare plans for the first time, as well as each year during open enrollment.)
+(A connector is an employer-provided insurance firm that help their employees and retirees enroll in Medicare plans for the first time and each year during open enrollment.)

 Nutrition